Dear SaaStr: Should I Start My SaaS App Off Totally Free?

-Free “customers” for many SaaS apps can be a waste of a fair amount of time and energy — and in fact worse than that:
+Free “customers” for many SaaS apps can be a waste of a fair amount of time and energy — and, in fact, worse than that:

 - First, you usually don’t get that many free users in B2B.
+Not overnight.
 Yes, it worked for Slack and Zoom.
 But most of us are a touch more enterprise — and less viral.
 We just don’t ever get millions of free users at the top of our funnels.
 So free isn’t a big enough user acquisition channel.
 Freemium can be harder in SaaS because the top of the funnel isn’t big enough, and the viral effects are slower / more limited.

-So 98/100 in SaaS, I’d take 5 paying customers over 5,000 “free” users and 0 paying customers.
+So 98 times out of 100 in SaaS, I’d take 5 paying customers over 500 or even 5,000 “free” users and 0 paying customers.
 98/100, those 5,000 free users won’t even turn into 5 paying customers.
 And they’ll suck up so much time.

 (try me image from here)